 The new Opel Astra Sports Tourer brings style, reasonableness and eco-accommodating innovation to the reduced wagon portion, giving proprietors the adaptability to join proficient and private use in one vehicle.

 A wide powertrain choice of nine fuel-efficient engines provides a range from 70 kW/95 hp to 132 kW/180 hp.
 Fuel-saving Start/Stop technology will be first introduced on the 1.3 CDTI engine (70 kW/95 hp) early next year, resulting in CO2 emissions as low as 109 g/km.

 The Opel Astra Sports Tourer joins premium smaller autos in offering a two-touch gear compartment cover.
 The Easy Access Cover slides upward and off the beaten path with a basic tap to load or expel littler things.
 For bigger burdens, the cover withdraws totally into the tape with a speedy hand movement, reaching a delicate stop.
 At the point when not required, the total gathering can be effortlessly expelled and put away beneath the heap floor of the payload space.

-The new Opel Astra GTC is being given a sharper edge: at the 2012 Geneva Motor Show, its high performance OPC version (Opel Performance Center) has its world premiere.
-From spring...read more
+The new Opel Astra GTC is being given a sharper edge: at the 2012 Geneva Motor Show, its high-performance OPC version (Opel Performance Center) has its world premiere.
+From spring 2012, the...read more